 Online Courses with Self-Paced and Faculty-Led Elements

-Twelve of your 13 courses can be completed entirely online.
+Your 12 courses can be completed entirely online.
 Your courses include both self-paced elements that you can work through on your own schedule as well as real-time interactions and meetings with your faculty instructor and your classmates.

 Competency-Based Learning Model